g-christodoulou/delivery-standardization/README.md

 # Swire Delivery Standardization | University of Utah MSBA

-Repository featuring Georgia Christodoulou's individual work for data prep, analysis, modeling, and group proposals for segmenting the delivery business models of Swire Coca-Cola.
+This repository features my individual contributions to Swire Coca-Cola's delivery segmentation project as part of the University of Utah MSBA case competition.
+It includes personal code, analysis, modeling, and takeaways developed during the group project.
+This also features our group's solution to the business problem and the value of our solution.

 ## Project Summary